 - DAISI promotes and adheres to the ACFIC Collaboration Guidance Notes, which promote a collaborative framework to joint projects.

-- It is DAISI’s aim to make effort to intentionally work with our South Pacific partners in a respectful manner.
+- It is DAISI’s aim to work with our South Pacific partners in a respectful manner.

 - For Doctors and Nurses, this includes being compliant with local Governance and legal registration requirements.